GES

 Section 8(2) — The Public Interest Override

-Section 8(2) is one of the most powerful provisions of the RTI Act, establishing a public interest override over exemptions.
-It states: "Notwithstanding anything in the Official Secrets Act, 1923 nor any of the exemptions permissible in accordance with sub-section (1), a public authority may allow access to information, if public interest in disclosure outweighs the harm to the protected interests."
-This provision effectively subordinates the Official Secrets Act — a colonial-era law that created a culture of secrecy in the bureaucracy — to the transparency principle.
-The public interest test requires the PIO (or the appellate authority) to balance the harm from disclosure against the public benefit.
-The CIC has applied this override in several landmark decisions, ordering disclosure of information that would otherwise be exempt — particularly in cases involving corruption, environmental damage, and misuse of public funds.
-However, the override is discretionary ("may allow"), not mandatory — PIOs retain discretion to deny information even when public interest may favour disclosure.
-Critics argue that PIOs, who are government servants, tend to err on the side of secrecy rather than transparency.
-The CIC has recommended that the override should be mandatory ("shall allow") rather than discretionary, but this would require legislative amendment.
+Section 8(2) subordinates the Official Secrets Act, 1923 to transparency: "Notwithstanding anything in the Official Secrets Act, 1923 nor any of the exemptions permissible in accordance with sub-section (1), a public authority may allow access to information, if public interest in disclosure outweighs the harm to the protected interests."
+This provision requires the PIO or appellate authority to balance harm against public benefit.
+The CIC has applied this override in cases involving corruption, environmental damage, and misuse of public funds.
+However, the override uses "may allow," not "shall allow," leaving PIOs with discretion to deny even where public interest favours disclosure.
+Government servants tend to err toward secrecy.
+The CIC has recommended making the override mandatory, which would require a legislative amendment.
+The discretionary vs mandatory distinction is a Mains analytical question.

 RTI and Record Management

-Section 4(1)(a) mandates that every public authority maintain all records duly catalogued and indexed.
-Section 6(3) provides that if an RTI application is received by a PIO who does not have the requested information or the information is held by another public authority, the PIO must transfer the application to the concerned authority within 5 days.
-Section 7(9) states that information shall be provided in the form in which it is sought unless doing so would disproportionately divert the resources of the public authority.
-One of the most significant challenges in RTI implementation has been poor record management.
-Many government departments do not maintain proper records, making it difficult or impossible to provide information even when the government is willing.
-The National Archives of India guidelines on record management have not been uniformly adopted.
-Digitization of records — under programmes like the National e-Governance Plan and Digital India — has improved access but remains incomplete, particularly at the district and block levels.
-The destruction of records (whether deliberate or through poor preservation) is a serious concern — the CIC has treated destruction of records after an RTI request as a punishable offence under Section 20.
+Section 4(1)(a) requires every public authority to maintain catalogued and indexed records.
+Section 6(3) requires a PIO who does not hold the requested information to transfer the application to the correct authority within 5 days.
+Section 7(9) directs that information be provided in the form requested unless doing so would disproportionately divert resources.
+Poor record management remains the biggest practical obstacle.
+Many departments lack proper records, making compliance impossible even when willing.
+Digitization under Digital India has improved access but remains incomplete at district and block levels.
+The CIC treats destruction of records after an RTI request as a punishable offence under Section 20.
+The 5-day transfer rule and the "disproportionate diversion" proviso appear in objective-type questions.

 International Comparison — RTI Laws Worldwide